 Although more prevalent today, fully automated feeding of unconventional fasteners is not an automatic choice for all applications.
 Manual or semiautomatic feeding (using hand-operated tools) may be best, depending on production volume and part size.

-“Many types of odd-shaped components being fed today were not fed before,” claims Lori Logan, marketing manager for DEPRAG Inc. “Bigger parts can be placed manually, but it takes much more time for a person to place smaller parts, which are increasingly common.”
+“Many types of odd-shaped components being fed today were not fed before,” claims Boris Baeumler, vice president of technology for DEPRAG Inc. “Bigger parts can be placed manually, but it takes much more time for a person to place smaller parts, which are increasingly common.”

 Cost is another factor.
 Unconventional fasteners tend to require a dedicated feeder that only handles parts within a very small width or length range.
 Plus, these feeders’ escapements (which singulate and release each fastener) are not interchangeable.

 Today’s feeders feature advanced technologies.
 For example, Weber Screwdriving Systems Inc. offers several stepfeeders that generate vibration with a piezo crystal and angular flat springs rather than electromagnetic coils.
-Jim Graham, president of Weber Screwdriving, says these stepfeeders provide continuous and reliable feeding of pins, clips and other fasteners.
+Stepfeeders provide continuous and reliable feeding of pins, clips and other fasteners.
 They also are very quiet, with a noise level of only 64 decibels.

 Most suppliers offer standard and custom escapements to handle fasteners of various shapes and lengths.
 DEPRAG also offers two types of escapements (called separators), which have different delivery mechanisms.
 The slide type captures a fastener between two blocks, while the profile blade encases a fastener within a block and delivers it for installation.

 Dixon Automatic Tool makes the ES-16 escapement for use on its 100 Series Track-Fed products.
 The escapement is for applications where it needs to retract out from under a placement head after placing a fastener in the jaws of the tool.